 An Admissions counselor provides you with an estimate of how many classes will successfully transfer.
 Official transcripts should be sent to the Records office for an official evaluation for transfer.

 Review the following information to transfer credits as a new Carroll student:

 If you have completed any of the following Career Connections programs/Carroll County Public Schools (CCPS) vocational programs, you may receive credit at Carroll.

 Speak with the guidance counselors at your high school or Career & Tech Center to obtain proof of completion and an articulation form.
 High school grade and attendance restrictions apply.
 To take advantage of this opportunity, you must have completed your CCPS program within the last two years.

 View the college catalog for specific course information.

 Call The College Board at 609-771-7300 or 888-225-5427 or send an email to email@example.com for information about forwarding your official Advanced Placement (AP) scores to Carroll.
 Our code is 5797.

 Forward official college/university transcripts to the Records office (A112) for evaluation.
-Contact your former institution about their request procedure and charges.
+Contact your former institution about their request procedure.

-If we have not previously accepted the course, you will need to provide your course syllabus for faculty chairs to evaluate your course for an equivalent Carroll course.
+If we have not previously accepted the course, you will need to provide your course syllabus for faculty chairs to determine an equivalent Carroll course.